 These are old posters I found kicking about for sweaty village hall gigs long ago but not forgotten.
 Larger images are available by clicking on the thumbnails.
-I would love to host some music and I do have some obscure mp3s, if I get permission I'll upload some clips...
+I have also uploaded some old live tapes which my pal Peter made into mp3s, and reasonable quality videos made from VHS tapes

 Swamptrash really had something special.
-When I win the lottery the first thing I will do is organise a Swamptrash comeback gig.
 They were epic.
 This poster commemorates the last gig I went to in the Carlton - I remember two burly lads trying to hold the PA up as the floor became like a huge trampoline (or like the Greig St Bridge if you're from Inverness) It shut down really soon afterwards like every other good music venue in Inverness, judging by the ones that are left, anyway.

 Swamptrash were:

-Harry Horse - enigmatic verbose frontman, afterwards illustrator and cartoonist with the Scotsman, last heard of creating computer games down in the swamp.
+Harry Horse - enigmatic verbose frontman, afterwards illustrator and cartoonist with the Scotsman, fond of creating computer games down in the swamp.
+Sadly took his own life in January 2007 - Tom Morton wrote this piece for the Herald

 Neil McArthur - fiddler extrodinaire